The Ghostley Witch

 ´good luck´," he added to Klink.

-With those words, General Burkhalter disappeared into the adjoining
+With those words, General Burkhalter disappeared into the

-she sighed.
+terrible..." she sighed.

-With an overly cheerful note in his voice, Klink wished his superior a
+With an overly cheerful note in his voice, Klink wished his

-stay here, no matter what!"
+"You stay here, no matter what!"

-But he had hardly uttered the words before a beaming General Burkhalter
+But he had hardly uttered the words before a beaming General

-though subtlety could not possibly be argued to be his strongest point.
+even though subtlety could not possibly be argued to be his strongest point.

-Klink and his sergeant exchanged a look Hella couldn´t escape noticing.
+Klink and his sergeant exchanged a look Hella couldn´t escape

-simply cow him into marrying her!
+She might simply cow him into

-At that moment though, Klink was cowing the sergeant: "Well, what
+At that moment though, Klink was cowing the sergeant:

-sweet: "Goodnight, General Burkhalter!"
+And then another sweet: "Goodnight, General Burkhalter!"

 Hella smiled and plunged down on the sofa.
 "Well.
 Here we